 - The innovative OhioHealth initiative to help providers identify those at risk of substance use disorders—and the data strategies in place to remain compliant with HIPAA, 42 CFR 2 and the Prescription Drug Monitoring Program

 - The technology innovations driving the Substance Abuse and Mental Health Services Administration’s (SAMHSA’s) Targeted Capacity Expansion/Technology-Assisted Care Program, created to address the opioid crisis in states with the most dramatic increases in addiction

 - The challenges and opportunities of telehealth programs in rural communities—and lessons learned from current efforts

-Even if you can’t make the original airing on December 12, click here to register free now and you’ll receive a link to view the program on demand.
+Even if you couldn’t make the original airing on December 12, click here to access it free on demand.
+To download free copies of the presentation and companion issue brief, click here.

 Robert D. Belfort, Partner, Manatt Health